Aashishdeep-Manchanda/JavascriptAsignment2/README.md

 In this file, I used some automatically css from botostrap cddn as well as I also code some css by my own.

-Just heroku is not working, else code is working.
+Just heroku is not working, else code is working. if in case the link that submit is not working please send me an email for files, don't cut my marks